NCERT Solution for Class 6 Chapter 5 - Measurement of Length and Motion

 5.5 Describing Position

-Position can be defined as the place of an object on the basis of a fixed point or with reference.
+Position can be defined as the place of an object with reference to a fixed point or with reference.
 Many times, we define position in terms of directions or coordinates.
 In science, position must be described accurately when one wants to observe motion or carry out experiments.
 This subject prepares the ground, which deals with motion and place.

 5.6 Moving Things

 In this section, the concept of motion is discussed.
 Things that appear to shift position with time are referred to as moving.
 Examples would be cars, pets, or even the hands of a clock.
-It assists the students in learning the role of movement in human daily lives and its importance to know motion.
+It assists the students in learning the role of movement in human daily lives and the importance of knowing motion.

 5.7 Types of Motion

-Different types of motion include rectilinear (straight line), circular as well as periodic motion.
-A car travelling on the road depicts rectilinear motion and the four-blade fan rotating in a circular motion.
+Different types of motion include rectilinear (straight line), circular, and periodic motion.
+A car travelling on the road depicts rectilinear motion, and the four-blade fan rotating in a circular motion.
 Periodic motion takes place after a certain interval and then repeats itself, such as a swinging pendulum.
 This subject classifies motion in order to develop more knowledge.

 1. Proper and Conceptual Answers